cdapio/cdap/cdap-docs/developers-manual/source/advanced/class-loading.rst

 One of the major challenges faced when we integrate CDAP with data processing frameworks, such as Hadoop MapReduce and Apache Spark, is the class loading.
 Both frameworks use a flat classpath approach.
-For example, in Hadoop MapReduce, all the job classes, the libraries that the job needs, together with the Hadoop libraries and their dependencies are in one classpath.
-The classpath is used to create a single class loader, which load classes by sequentially searching through the classpath.
+For example, in Hadoop MapReduce, all the job classes, the libraries that the job needs, together with the Hadoop libraries and their dependencies, are in one classpath.
+The classpath is used to create a single class loader, which loads classes by sequentially searching through the classpath.
 This approach doesn’t provide the class loading isolation that is desired.
 For example, if a Hadoop MapReduce job requires a different version of a library than the one used by the Hadoop framework in the cluster,